mvcds/emails-input/README.md

 `EmailsInput` is a function that takes as first argument a node where a `EmailEditor` will be rendered, the second and optional argument is an object containing some members which change how the instance behaves/looks.

 Copy the files under `docs` folder, and then reference them into the correct path, to your browser project to get started with using this lib.
+This folders serves the same content available at the [example page](https://mvcds.github.io/emails-input/).

 ## API